Best of Iceland on An 8-Day Ring Road Tour

 We have a 360-degree view with a full moon shining behind us and the lights sweeping in a broad arc in front of us.
 The cold brightens my cheeks and slices through the thin material of my pants.
 We’d gotten ready in such a hurry that I’d neglected to put on my usual two layers—long johns and snow pants.

 All the static shots I’ve seen of the northern lights have not prepared me for the movement.
 We stare awestruck at the gyrations.
+My pictures don’t even begin to do the show justice!
+Here are some stock pictures of the northern lights that give you some idea of their brilliance.

 The Northern Lights in Norse Legend